 Introduction

 Polymer flooding may increase oil recovery rates by several percent with modest effort and shows promise for the aging fields on the Norwegian continental shelf (Smalley et al., 2018).
-It does however require enormous quantities of polymer which runs the risk of being released to the natural environment through either back-production with subsequent discharge of produced water or spills (Boysen et al., 2013; Manichand et al., 2013; Najamudin et al., 2014; Standnes and Skjevrak, 2014; Statoil, 2017).
+It does however require large quantities of polymer which runs the risk of being released to the natural environment through either back-production with subsequent discharge of produced water or spills (Boysen et al., 2013; Manichand et al., 2013; Najamudin et al., 2014; Standnes and Skjevrak, 2014; Statoil, 2017).

 Variations of linear partially hydrolyzed polyacrylamides (HPAM) in the MDa range are preferred.
-Besides acrylic acid (AC) and acrylamide (AM), other moieties like 2-acrylamide-2-methylpropanesulphonic acid (AMPS), among other options, are often included to add functionality or improve chemical stability (Thomas et al., 2012; Wever et al., 2011).
+Besides acrylic acid (AC) and acrylamide (AM), other moieties like 2-acrylamide-2-methylpropanesulphonic acid (AMPS), are often included to add functionality or improve chemical stability (Thomas et al., 2012; Wever et al., 2011).

-While nanomaterials in the environment has attracted much interest over the last decades (Farré et al., 2009; Howard, 2010).
-Water soluble synthetic polymers specifically, have recently begun to attract attention as an potentially overlooked class of pollutant in natural waters (Huppertsberg et al., 2020).
-For this reason, the Norwegian environment agency is calling for more knowledge to make well-informed decisions about polymer flooding (Olje-og energidepartementet, 2018; Spildo et al., 2012).
-So does the British (Oil and Gas Authority, 2017).
+While nanomaterials in the environment has attracted much interest over the last decades (Farré et al., 2009; Howard, 2010), water soluble synthetic polymers have recently begun to attract attention as a potentially overlooked class of pollutant in natural waters (Huppertsberg et al., 2020).
+At regulator level this is reflected by the Norwegian environment agency’s call for more knowledge to make well-informed decisions about polymer flooding (Olje-og energidepartementet, 2018; Spildo et al., 2012) also requested by the British (Oil and Gas Authority, 2017).
 Nonetheless, the practice continue in other jurisdictions while similar polymers are enjoying widespread use in other industries, although not without controversy (Guezennec et al., 2014; Standnes and Skjevrak, 2014; Xiong et al., 2018).

-Key questions that repeatedly arise are longevity, ecological impact, and ultimate environmental fate.
+Key environmental risk parameters, such as longevity, ecological impact, and ultimate environmental fate, are necessary for sound environmental management.
 Not only for the diverse range of polymer configurations in original products (Gaillard et al., 2010; Wever et al., 2011), but also for the countless number of possible degradation intermediates (Dale et al., 2015).
 To the best of our knowledge, little explicit data, let alone good models, exist for predicting this in marine settings (Guezennec et al., 2014; Nyyssölä and Ahlgren, 2019; Xiong et al., 2018).

 Depolymerization, i.e. scission of the polymers backbone, is known to occur as a result of exposure to various physical and chemical degrading factors, in particular free radicals and ultraviolet radiation (Caulfield et al., 2002; Gaillard et al., 2010; Seright and Skjevrak, 2015).
-Even though direct photolysis is unlikely for materials with little overlap between incident light and its absorption spectrum, indirect degradation trough photocatalysed production of oxygen radicals is still possible (Yousif and Haddad, 2013).
-Such processes are well described and something that has been exploited for treating HPAM containing effluents in photochemical advanced oxidation processes (El-Mamouni et al., 2002; Kaczmarek et al., 1998; Lu et al., 2012; Wang et al., 2006).
-In natural systems, sunlight possess the necessary energy to weather most materials and is through this mechanism a driving force behind degradation of non-biodegradable materials in the ocean (Fan, 2008; Rose, 2012; Zafiriou et al., 1984).
+Even though direct photolysis is unlikely for materials with little overlap between incident light and its absorption spectrum, indirect degradation trough photocatalysed production of oxygen radicals is significant (Yousif and Haddad, 2013).
+Such processes are well described and has been exploited for treating HPAM containing effluents in photochemical advanced oxidation processes (El-Mamouni et al., 2002; Kaczmarek et al., 1998; Lu et al., 2012; Wang et al., 2006).
+In natural systems, sunlight possess the necessary energy to weather most materials and is through this mechanism a driving force for degradation of non-biodegradable materials in the ocean (Fan, 2008; Rose, 2012; Zafiriou et al., 1984).